Table of Contents Show

 For a change, you can have breakfast for lunch.
 To balance out the meal, serve some pancakes with cream cheese or peanut butter and some fruit, such as strawberries and grapes, along with a mini cheese.
 If you don’t feel like making a bunch of little pancakes for the week, then you can buy some frozen pancakes.

 First, toast up some blueberry waffles for this kid’s bento box ideas and add some hard-boiled eggs for protein.
-Add some fruits such as strawberry or and, you can add a small container of syrup or honey and peanut butter.
+Add some fruits such as strawberries and, you can add a small container of syrup or honey and peanut butter.

 14. Grilled Cheese Bento box